sven-hash/docs/versioned_docs/version-stable/tutorials/nym-simple-websocket-tutorial.md

     ├─ nym-client
 :::

-Over in your terminal, `cd` to the folder you placed your  and execute the following command:
+Over in your terminal, `cd` to the folder you placed your `nym-client` binary and execute the following command:

 ```
 ./nym-client init --id websocket-client